-Summer Han Lab
+The Han Lab

-The areas of our research interests include statistical genetics, molecular epidemiology, cancer screening, health policy modeling, and risk prediction modeling.
-We have developed various statistical methods to analyze high-dimensional data to identify genetic and environmental risk factors and their interactions for complex disease.
-These approaches include employing a unified framework that integrates a class of disease risk models for modeling the joint effects of genes and environmental exposures and using a set of constraints that are biologically plausible in order to increase the power of tests and to reduce false-positives.
+The areas of our research interests include statistical genetics, molecular epidemiology, cancer screening, health policy modeling, risk prediction modeling, and machine learning approaches for time-to-event outcomes.
+We have developed various statistical methods to analyze high-dimensional data to identify genetic and environmental risk factors and their interactions for complex diseases.
+These approaches include employing a unified framework that integrates a class of disease risk models for modeling the joint effects of genes and environmental exposures and using a set of constraints that are biologically plausible in order to increase the power of tests and to reduce false positives.

 Department of Neurosurgery

 The Han Lab is part of the Department of Neurosurgery.